raghu0209/todo-auth-app/README.md

 - Dynamic rendering based on user state
 - Building a complete authentication flow on frontend

-## 📸 Screenshots

-*Include screenshots of login, signup, and dashboard here*

 ## 📁 Folder Structure

 ```